Is a calorie deficit necessary to lose weight?

 While calories do ultimately matter, the idea that any animal will exactly match their caloric needs with caloric intake I think is untenable.
 Animals in the wild certainly are not counting calories.
 It is my belief that if one is purely ketotic, that weight loss (assuming overweight to start with) will ensue almost no matter what the calorie intake overall to a point of homeostasis.

 If you were a caveman who was fed corn for six months and “fattened” as we would cattle, and then returned to your caveman life, you would likely return to the exact ideal body weight.
 In today’s world however, especially for women who may be more sensitive to stress, there are upward pressures on weight caused by stress and cortisol elevation.
-Because of this, the homeostatic point for weight will fall short of ideal body weight.
+Because of this, the homeostatic point for weight may fall short of ideal body weight.
 This frustrates everyone very much.

-Stressors for women include excessive aerobic exercise, sleep disturbance, sleep apnea, circadian rhythm disruption, caloric restriction (in high-carb nutritional environment), caffeine and nicotine, Type A personality, “connectivity stress” (cell phone, email, texts, Facebook, Pinterest etc etc), work stress etc. Things like yoga, walking, acupuncture and meditation can relieve those stressors in addition to addressing them individually.
-Lastly, hormonal competency or normal estrogen levels are absolutely critical to be able to achieve complete metabolic health.
+Stressors for women include excessive endurance exercise, sleep disturbance, sleep apnea, circadian rhythm disruption, caloric restriction (in high-carb nutritional environment), caffeine and nicotine, type A personality, “connectivity stress” (cell phone, email, texts, Facebook, Pinterest etc etc), work stress etc. Things like yoga, walking, acupuncture and meditation can relieve those stressors in addition to addressing them individually.
+Lastly, hormonal competency or normal estrogen levels can be important to be able to achieve complete metabolic health.
 The issue of metabolic health is a complex one and there is no “simple answer.”

 Periods have stopped after eating low carb